The Singular Angle of Nonlinear Systems: Relation to the Passivity

 \section{Relation to the Passivity}

-In this section, we establish connections between the system singular angle and the well-known notion of passivity in nonlinear systems.
-As a prologue, we first estimate the singular angle of very strictly passive systems.
+In this section, we establish a connection between the system singular angle and the well-known notion of passivity.
+As a prologue, we first estimate the singular angle of a very strictly passive system.
 Second, we demonstrate that a system with a singular angle greater than $\pi/2$ can be equivalently represented by an input-feedforward-output-feedback passive system with a group of constraints.
-Finally, we apply the nonlinear small angle theorem to a Lur'e system by estimating the singular angle of a sector bounded static nonlinearity.
+Third, we apply the small angle theorem to a Lur'e system by estimating the singular angle of a sector bounded static nonlinearity, and provide an angular interpretation of the celebrated circle criterion with an ``infinite gain margin''.